Topological data analysis of vortices in the magnetically-induced current density in LiH molecule: Results and discussion

 To obtain the $\Omega^{B_\perp}$ scalar function for LiH, we applied \autoref{eq:Omega} to the magnetically-induced current density and its gradient calculated in the DIRAC\cite{DIRAC22,saue-jcp-152-204104-2020-diracpaper} software (details in ESI).
 We first explore the ability of $\Omega^{B_\perp}$ to represent vortex cores in LiH by plotting isosurfaces of this field in \autoref{fig_input}(b).
-A sample isosurface corresponding to $\Omega^{B_\perp}=0.5$ indeed follows the pattern of SLs in $\vec{J}^{B_\perp}$ field, exhibiting a pea-pod shape in the H atom basin and a circular shape in the Li atom basin.
+A sample isosurface corresponding to $\Omega^{B_\perp}=0.5$ indeed follows the pattern of SLs in { the} $\vec{J}^{B_\perp}$ field, exhibiting a pea-pod shape in the H atom basin and a circular shape in the Li atom basin.
 However, as shown in \autoref{fig_input}, while the shape of the isosurfaces of $\Omega^{B_\perp}$ capture well the geometry of the vortices, the precise extraction of the exact geometry of the vortex center lines is not possible with isosurfaces, since these disconnect in the vicinity of the vortex cores.

 To address this issue, we employ tools from Topological Data Analysis, which is a recent area of research at the interface between mathematics and computer science \cite{edelsbrunner09}.
 It provides a unified, robust and multi-scale set of tools for the extraction of structural patterns in data.
 In particular, for the following experiments, we used the \emph{Topology ToolKit} (TTK) \cite{ttk17, ttk19}, which is an open-source package for Topological Data Analysis (see \url{https://topology-tool-kit.github.io/}).
-Specifically, we first employ Discrete Morse Theory \cite{forman98, robins_pami11} to extract the critical points of $\Omega^{B_\perp}$ (\autoref{fig_topology}(a)).
-This first raw analysis shows a large number of critical points, mainly due to discretization artifacts in non-smooth regions.
-To address this noise, we use Persistent Homology.
-Specifically, we compute the persistence diagram \cite{guillou22} (\autoref{fig_topology}(b)), which helps identify the critical points which are the most \emph{meaningful} (i.e. persistent, or salient).
-Next, a topologically-simplified version of $\Omega^{B_\perp}$ is computed \cite{Lukasczyk_vis20} (\autoref{fig_topology}(c)), to remove all the topological artifacts identified with the persistent diagram.
-From this topologically-simplified version of $\Omega^{B_\perp}$, the $1$-dimensional separatrices of the Morse-Smale complex are computed (\autoref{fig_topology}(d)).
-Specifically, the saddle-maximum separatrices (green integral lines linking $2$-saddles to maxima) seem to already capture the geometry of the vortices.